After you lose a pregnancy or a baby, take time to focus on yourself and let your body and mind heal.

 Exercise

 When you are up for it, start taking walks.
-Regular exercise is good for you physically and mentally.
+Regular exercise is good for your body and your mind.

 Memorialize Your Baby